top of page

 To Book

-If you want to chat to us about the event then please feel free to do so - email is a good start as we're often out and about with limited phone reception.
+If you want to chat to me about the event then please feel free to do so - email is a good start as I'm often out and about with limited phone reception.
 Please see the Frequently Asked Questions too.

 Please ensure you've read the booking Terms and Conditions and you are aware of what you need to bring by downloading the gear list.